Issue 03 · Decks

 • Review the slide plan.
 Swap two layouts.
 Approve.

-• MLtitude composes the deck on brand.
+• Mltitude composes the deck on brand.
 Open the .pptx.

 • Edit the wording in the language your team prefers.